microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/verticalsection-delete.md

 If successful, this call returns a `204 No Content`.
 It doesn't return anything in the response body.

-If the vertical section is not found, this method returns `404 Not Found`.
+If the vertical section isn't found, this method returns `404 Not Found`.

 ## Example